pgavriel/map_accuracy_eval/README.md

 ### Direct Cloud to Cloud Evaluation (3D)
 ![Cloud to Cloud Example](./img/cloud_example.png)
 Cloud to cloud evaluation is suitable for 3D evaluations, and generally requires less setup work than reference point evaluations, but it also comes with limitations.
 This method requires a best-fit global alignment of the evaluation map to the ground truth, as the metrics calculated rely on absolute distance measurements.
-Because of this, a map which has two accurate areas connected by some kind of distorted area will be scored harshly, and there is no programatic way to determine when this is the case.
-This method calculates the average distances between clouds, as wel as a coverage metric which determines the percentage of ground truth points for which the evaluation map also has a point within a specified threshold proximity.
+Because of this, a map which has two accurate areas connected by some kind of distorted area will be scored harshly, and there is no programmatic way to determine when this is the case.
+This method calculates the average distances between clouds, as well as a coverage metric which determines the percentage of ground truth points for which the evaluation map also has a point within a specified threshold proximity.
+With this method, an evaluation map could get high coverage by simply filling a volume with points, however the average Eval to GT distance would be very high.
+Conversely, an evaluation map could get very low average distance by having sparse points with high certainty, but the coverage would suffer.
+Therefore, these two metrics should be considered jointly.

 ### Split Fiducial Evaluation (2D)
 ![Fiducial Example](./img/fiducial_example.png)